Rural purge: Related cancellations

 Non-rural-themed shows canceled by CBS included sitcoms Family Affair and Hogan's Heroes in 1971, with the long-running My Three Sons ending in 1972.
 Variety shows that had been around since the late 1940s and early 1950s, such as The Jackie Gleason Show and The Ed Sullivan Show, were canceled in 1970 and 1971, respectively; likewise, The Original Amateur Hour (a stalwart of network television since its debut, and before that on radio since 1934) ended on its own accord in 1970 due to the show's aging demographics.
-The Red Skelton Show was canceled by CBS at the end of the 1969–70 season, and was picked up by NBC (the series' original network) for one more season.
+The Red Skelton Show was canceled by CBS at the end of the 1969–70 season and was picked up by NBC (the series's original network) for one more season.
 NBC also reverted Skelton's show to its original half-hour format in place of its more familiar hour-long format on CBS.
 By the end of 1972, Lucille Ball remained the only long-time star from television's golden era to still have her own show.
 Ball's show, Here's Lucy, still rated in the Nielsen top ten and continued to pull in high ratings until its end in 1974.

-TV westerns were another genre targeted for cancellation; martial artist Bruce Lee, in attempting to pitch his series The Warrior to television networks, stated he was told "the Western idea is out."
+Westerns were another genre targeted for cancellation.
+Martial artist Bruce Lee, in attempting to pitch his series The Warrior to television networks, stated he was told that "the Western idea is out."
+However, by 1972, ABC produced a new Western series based on Lee's idea called Kung Fu, but cast white actor David Carradine in the lead.
 Apart from Gunsmoke and Bonanza, two prime-time staples which in 1971 had been on the air for a combined 28 years (and continued to air until 1975 and 1973, respectively), most of the shows in the genre were already off the air at the time of the purge.
 NBC canceled two of the remaining Westerns in 1971, The Virginian and The High Chaparral.
 The 1971 plan of CBS included cancellation of Gunsmoke at the end of the 1970–71 season, while Mayberry R.F.D. and Family Affair were renewed for the 1971–72 season; Fred Silverman and Robert Wood both favored cancelling Gunsmoke over Mayberry R.F.D. and Family Affair.
-This was revised due to Gunsmoke's Top-10 ratings, ranking #5 in the Nielsen Ratings for the 1970–71 season, rising to #4 in the 1971–72 season.
+This was revised due to Gunsmoke's Top-10 ratings, ranking #5 in the Nielsen Ratings for the 1970–71 season, rising to number 4 in the 1971–72 season.
 Another factor was that Gunsmoke was the favorite TV program of Barbara Paley, wife of CBS Chief Executive William Paley.
-Westerns had already been targeted by parents' groups opposing television violence, those concerned about portrayals of Native Americans, and the genre's popularity was fading in the face of overexposure; following a boom in the format's popularity in the 1960s, the last new traditional TV westerns debuted in 1968.
+Westerns had already been targeted by parents' groups opposing television violence, and by those concerned about portrayals of Native Americans.
+The genre's popularity was also fading in the face of overexposure; following a boom in the format's popularity in the 1960s, the last new traditional television Westerns debuted in 1968.